andreykurenkov/andreykurenkov.github.io/writing/_posts/2018-03-03-oscar-noms-reviewed.md

 #### Original Score: 4.5/5

 #### Original Review:
 A timely and smart allegory for the importance of a free press and the pervasiveness of sexism in the 1970s (and rather obviously, in the present).
-Strikes just the right balance of gripping-character-driven story and not-at-all-subtle social critique movie, and Spielberg is as good as ever at the basic craft of cinema here.
+Strikes just the right balance of gripping-character-driven story and not-at-all-subtle social critique, and Spielberg is as good as ever at the basic craft of cinema.
 Hanks is a little predictable if solid, but Meryl Streep absolutely owns the role and makes the character come alive.
 Plenty of critics will just dismiss this as forgettable awards fluff, but when watched without cynicism it's clear this is an excellently made, thoroughly enjoyable, and unusually intelligent film.

 #### Current Score: 4.5/5

 #### Thoughts:
 I have seen this one recently, and unlike Darkest Hour I don't think it is schmaltzy Oscat-bait at all despite looking like it might be.
-Spielberg smartly made it a lean and direct message-movie, and its direct address of the importance of the press and the reality of sexism in society is still as relevant as it was in the 1970s.
+Spielberg smartly made it a lean and direct message-movie, and its direct address of the importance of the press and [the reality of sexism in society](https://youtu.be/45r_klAYPbw?t=2m7s) is still as relevant as it was in the 1970s.
+And again, Meryl Streep is just so sublime, the movie is worth seeing for that alone.
+I leave you with a fantastic interview that delves into the impressive real life figure Streep portrayed so well:

+<iframe width="560" height="315" src="https://www.youtube.com/embed/M56VRfUSqkA" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

 ## Get Out
 {% figure %}